 Our tool is designed to enable users to comply with the National Planning Policy Framework and will support users in meeting British Standard 42020:2013 Biodiversity – Code of practice for planning and development.

-Our web portal will bring together up-to-date best practice guidance covering all UK protected species into a single ‘one stop shop’, allowing ecologists working in both local authorities and consultancy to quickly find the information they need.
-Users will be able to browse by species or search for specific information.
+Our web portal will bring together up-to-date best practice guidance covering all UK protected species, promoting the role of ecologists working in both local authorities and consultancy and pointing developers in the right direction to find professional ecological experts.

 Our planning tool will help developers understand the potential impacts of a development and provide independent justification should an ecological assessment be required.